xiangivyli/pm25_monitoring/README.md

 - make sure the level is over 30 for the list of time
 - datatype keeps the same
 - no duplicate records
-5. **Data Reporting**: Power BI visualises the report-ready data and delivers insights
+5. **Data Reporting**: Streamlit visualises the report-ready data and delivers insights

 ## Infrastructure
 Used Techniques are: